20 Jun How To Manage The Compliance Procedures Of a Company In Vietnam

-The cost of human resources includes not only the actual salaries paid to employees, but also the various salary-based deductions, including:
+The cost of manage employment relations includes not only the actual salaries paid to employees, but also the various salary-based deductions, including:

-- Social insurance, health insurance, and unemployment insurance premiums, and trade union fee totaling up to 34.5% of total salary fund; the total insurance fund tends to increase from 2016 onwards as it also includes allowances, additional payments, etc., and as the minimum wage increases over time.
+- Social insurance, health insurance, and unemployment insurance premiums and trade union fee totaling up to 34.5% of the total salary funds.
+The total insurance fund tends to increase from 2016 onwards as it also includes allowances, additional payments, etc. and as the minimum wage increases over time.

 - Personal income tax paid on behalf of employees,

-- Rewards, allowances, benefits, training benefits, per diem, and other items paid directly or through the each enterprise’s general policy.
+- Rewards, allowances, benefits, training benefits, per diem and other items paid directly or through each enterprise’s general policy.

-Thus, the total actual cost of human resources can be enormous.
+Thus, the total actual cost of manage employment relations can be enormous.
 This amount should be managed in accordance with the principles of accounting and management accounting, including: